Part 3 of 3

 • Bartlett's Landing: On the west side of the island, Pretty Marsh is essentially a quiet, rural residential area.
 When the tide is out, the harbor landing area there is one of the best places to go crabbing among the seaweed and tidal pools.
 We always find lots of sea life there: crabs, sea stars (starfish), jellyfish, clams, mussels, etc. Take Route 102 to Pretty Marsh and follow the signs to Bartlett's Harbor Landing.

-• Glider Rides are available at the airport just across the bridge on the mainland.
-We recommend the sunset ride.
+• Glider Rides are available at the airport just across the bridge on the mainland in the town of Trenton We recommend the sunset ride.
 Reservations well in advance are necessary for that time slot, but it's worth it.
-Only one person (and the pilot) per ride, which is about a half-hour long, and costs $75.
+A ride cosists of you and the glider pilot ride, and in good conditions will last about a half-hour long.

-• Scenic Flights over the island are available for up to 3 people to view various aspects of the island starting at $46/person.
-They're also at the Bar Harbor airport.
-If you're willing to splurge, I recommend the 30-minute tour ($78/person).
+• Scenic Flights and tours over the island are also available for up to 3 people to view various aspects of the island.
+Like the glider rides, they're expensive, but if your budget allows it, it's an unforgettable experience.

 • Kayak Rentals and Tours are available on Cottage Street in Bar Harbor.
 For a half or full day, groups go out and paddle around the shoreline.